wei-wu-3/ALMA/README.md

 Landauer, Rolf.
 1961.
 "Irreversibility and Heat Generation in the Computing Process." *IBM Journal of Research and Development* 5, no. 3: 183–191. https://doi.org/10.1147/rd.53.0183.

 Leibniz, Gottfried Wilhelm.
 1989. *Philosophical Essays*.
 Translated by Roger Ariew and Daniel Garber.
 Indianapolis: Hackett Publishing.

+Norell, Ulf.
+2007.
+"Towards a Practical Programming Language Based on Dependent Type Theory."
+PhD diss., Department of Computer Science and Engineering, Chalmers University of Technology, Gothenburg.

 Parmenides.
 1983.
 "Fragments of *On Nature*."
 In *The Presocratic Philosophers*, 2nd ed., edited by Geoffrey S. Kirk, John E. Raven, and Malcolm Schofield, 239–268.
 Cambridge: Cambridge University Press.